Apricot And Pistachio Marzipan Danish

 7

-Roll out pastry into two sheets.
+Roll pastry into two sheets.
 Arrange pastry on prepared tray and spread the centre of both with jam.
 (Be generous now!)

 8